Lakers vs. Grizzlies: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles has gone 8-2 in its last 10 games, with a 6-4 record against the spread during that span.
+- The Lakers have a 5-5 record against the spread while going 7-3 overall over their last 10 games.

-- Eight of the Lakers' past 10 contests have gone over the total.
+- In their past 10 games, the Lakers have gone over the total seven times.

-- The Lakers put up an average of 117.2 points per game, just 4.2 more points than the 113 the Grizzlies allow to opponents.
+- The 117.2 points per game the Lakers put up are just 4.2 more points than the Grizzlies allow (113).

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.